Nina-mvH/data-pipeline-demo/README.md

 ###How to Run Locally
 In order to run this locally, you are going to need to download the following files: data_pipeline.py, make_table.sql, run,sh, UI.py, and templates/index.html.
 Once you have these files, take the following steps to modify the code to your needs and run it...

-# Download necessary packages:
+## Download necessary packages:
-The packages I have in my virstual environment include:
+The packages I have in my virtual environment include:
 - annotated-types   0.7.0
 - blinker           1.9.0
 - cffi              1.17.1